Skip to main content

 • Industry-specific intelligence.
 What's happening in aged-care underpayment in 2026?
 Which universities have been caught for casual academic underpayment?
 What's the FCA awarding for unfair dismissal in finance?
 Searchable by industry and tag.

-For solo HR managers, small-business owners and operators, /advisor is free for 2 questions a day.
+For solo HR managers, small-business owners and operators, /advisor is free to try with 1 question.
 For teams running multiple workflows, the For Business tier from $499/mo gives unlimited questions, longer context, and the API for embedding into your existing tools.

 Official resources